 Basically Just a Linux Diary

-A while ago, I asked my girlfriend what programming language she did her work in.
-She said, "Ruby on Rails."
-Since she was working at that moment, I googled what that was.
+A while ago, I asked my girlfriend what programming language it did its work in.
+It said, "Ruby on Rails."
+Since it was working at that moment, I googled what that was.
 Soon after, I ended up on the "Machine code" Wikipedia page, more confused than ever.
-She compared this to telling me that she was an Impressionist painter, and ten minutes later seeing me on the Wikipedia page for "Shapes."
+It compared this to telling me that it was an Impressionist painter, and ten minutes later seeing me on the Wikipedia page for "Shapes."

 I've decided to take up a computer-learning journey.
 I'll hit it from a couple angles.
 There's learning HTML, CSS, Javascript, and Ruby.
 There's wading my way through using Linux for the first time.
 There's also regular old computer science, starting from "how does a circuit work."
 I learn better when I write stuff down, so here's where I'll do that.